melharfi/RSA-Encrypt-Decrypt/README.md

 <img src="resources/Capture.PNG" width = "600">

-Tool to encrypt and decrypt using RSA symmetric/asymmetric algorithm
+Tool to encrypt and decrypt using RSA encryption algorithm.

 This tool let you generate Private and Public Keys to Encrypt and Decrypt text using RSA Encryption.